-Twitter blocks animated PNGs after trolls used them to trigger seizures
+Twitter blocks animated PNGs to keep trolls from using them to trigger seizures (updated)

 Twitter will no longer animate PNG files after trolls hijacked the Epilepsy Foundation's handle and hashtags last month to send potentially seizure-inducing images to epileptic and photo-sensitive individuals.
 The company says it recently discovered a bug that had allowed people to add multiple animated images to a tweet and bypass Twitter's autoplay protections using the file format.
+That said, Twitter also says it isn't aware that anyone used APNG to try and trigger seizures; it just wants to avoid the possibility that people do so in the future.

 Sponsored Links